TesheMaximillan/BudgetApp/README.md

 >> # Ruby on Rails capstone project - Budget App 🟢
 ***

 > This budget app is a capstone project at Microverse.
-The app is a mobile app that allows users to create a budget and track their transactions.
-In this app, users can create a budget and add items to their budget.
-They can also track their transactions and see a visual representation of their budget. the app is written in Ruby on Rails and uses a PostgreSQL database and finally, it is deployed on Heroku.
+The app is a mobile app that allows users to create a category and track their transactions.
+In this app, users can create a category and add transactions to their category.
+They can also track their transactions and see a visual representation of their category.
+The app is written in Ruby on Rails and uses a PostgreSQL database and finally, it is deployed on Heroku.

 ## Setup